Eliot-Roxbergh/notes_pinephone/README.md

 ## Alarm app (that works in suspend)

 Default alarm app does not work in suspend (lol!), so use this one instead.
 It did work when I tried it, but setting alarm takes a few seconds (have patience).
-The alarmed seemed to go off 5min early when I tried, some drift?
 Remember to increase the volume so you can actually hear it and wake up!
+Has worked well for me.

 Birdie: Go here on phone and just build: https://github.com/Dejvino/birdie [1].